314-grp-301/314-grp-301.github.io/README.md

 </table>

 ## Problem Statement
-- Still working on it...
+- In today's fast-paced world, companies have responded to the demand for real-time weather information, crucial for planning daily activities, by crowdsourcing data from numerous weather stations, which can result in varying accuracy depending on the user's location.

 ## Concept Design (Portable Weather POD)

 ![alt text](https://raw.githubusercontent.com/314-grp-301/314-grp-301.github.io/main/docs/assets/images/03-Concept_4.png)

 **Description**

-This portable weather pod features a simple and compact design, equipped with several advanced features.
-It includes an onboard LCD screen displaying data from various environmental sensors.
+This portable weather pod accurately displays temperature and humdidity at a hyperlocal level in real time.
+The design is compact and strong, ensuring longevity and robustness even in demanding conditions.
-The pod's robust design allows for durability and longevity.
+The onboard LCD screen displays data from the two environmental sensors.

 :zap: **Key Features**